jaidencode/OptrixOS-Codex/README.md

 This repository contains a very small example OS that now boots using a custom bootloader and prints a message to the screen.
 It provides a starting point for experimenting with OS development.
 A basic VFS layer with minimal ext2, FAT32 and NTFS drivers is included for demonstration purposes.

+The bootloader now prints simple debug messages during startup so you can observe each stage of the boot process.
+These messages show when the kernel and root filesystem are loaded and report any disk errors before halting.

 ## Building

 1. Install `nasm` and `genisoimage`.